On the excluded minor structure theorem for graphs of large treewidth: Finding a tree-decomposition

-The proof proceeds by induction on $|G|$.
-We may assume that $|Z|=3\theta-2$, since if it is smaller we add arbitrary vertices to $Z$.
-Note, we may assume that such vertices exist, as the theorem is trivial for $|G|<\alpha$.
+The proof proceeds by induction on $|G|$, for these (now fixed) $R$, $m$ and $\alpha$.
+We may assume that $|Z|=m(=3\theta-2)$, since if it is smaller we can add arbitrary vertices to $Z$.
+(We may assume that such vertices exist, as the theorem is trivial for $|G|<\alpha$.)

 We may assume that